JoshuaDodds/venus-nextgen/README.md

 ## Credits:
 Victron Energy BV for the work on which the project is based.
-This project intends to integrate various other non-victron based third party services and equipment and because many/most of these changes will not be merged upstream for various reasons, this project is diverging from the original Victron projectwhich is located here:
+This project intends to integrate various other non-victron based third party services and equipment and because many/most of these changes will not be merged upstream for various reasons, this project is diverging from the original Victron project which is located here:
 - [Venus HTML5 App](https://github.com/victronenergy/venus-html5-app)